mroumesy/DRAGyS/README.md

         dragys.Launcher.Run()
 line *\_\_name\_\_ == "\_\_main\_\_":* ensures that the window will not open multiple times due to multiprocessing during SPF computation.

+If _"no module named 'dragys'_ error occurs, just run the **run_dragys_backup.py** file from _\python\dragys_ folder.

+If some PyQt6 error occurs, try this in a bash, and reload your terminal

+    sudo apt update
+    sudo apt install libegl1-mesa

 The tool first asks you to define a backup folder.
 It will create a “DRAGyS_Results” folder to store the fitting and SPF files of the analyzed disks.
 # Attribution